galperins4/tbw/README.md

 ## Changelog

+### 1.4
+- fixed broken pool site if delegate falls out of forging
+- updated with new installation script

 ### 1.3
 - Added persona mainnet

 ### 1.2
 - Minor changes and prep code for Ark Core v2 release